e90r/formal_languages_course/README.md

 Gained results showed that almost no difference can be found between those two algorithms.

 Full results you can see at `./benchmarks/report.pdf`

+## Assignment 4

+CYK and Hellings CFPQ algorithms.
+See at `./src/GrammarAlgos.py`

+Note: to run all tests, see assignment 1.